Cerebellum-Network/blockchain-node/.github/pull_request_template.md

 - [ ] Crate version has been updated.
 - [ ] Spec version has been updated.
 - [ ] Transaction version has been updated if required.
+- [ ] All CI checks have been passed successfully